SimpleITK/SimpleITK/Documentation/docs/source/building.rst

 Verify and/or correct the advanced cmake variables to the language specific executable, libraries and include directories.
-For example if you have multiple Python installations ensure that all related Python variable refer to the same versions.
+For example if you have multiple Python installations ensure that all related Python variables refer to the same versions.

 Then use your make utility or your cmake chosen build utility to build SimpleITK.